-We will contact investigators to verify key study characteristics and obtain missing outcome data where possible (e.g. when a study is identified as abstract only).
+We will contact investigators in order to verify key study characteristics and obtain missing outcome data where possible (e.g. when a study report is only available as an abstract).
 We will try to compute missing summary data from other reported statistics.
 Whenever it is not possible to obtain data, we will report the level of missingness and consider how that might impact the certainty of the evidence.